ckaestne/seai/lectures/19_security/security.md

 * What are the attacker’s actions?
   * Depends on system boundary & its exposed interfaces
-  * Use am architecture diagram to identify attack surface & actions
+  * Use an architecture diagram to identify attack surface & actions
 * Example: College admission
   <!-- .element: class="fragment" -->
   * Physical: Break into building & access server